BabaYaga4789/CineScope/README.md

 To deploy this application, Netlify was used.
 You can follow the Tutorial 2 Netlify guide for deployment steps.

-## Deployment

-To deploy this application, Netlify was used.
-You can follow the Tutorial 2 Netlify guide for deployment steps.

 ## Built With

 - [React.js](https://reactjs.org/) - JavaScript library to create interactive UIs